zhaosjason/practice/bible_vs_quran/README.md

 # Bible vs. Qu'ran
-Fun little program I wrote to compare words in the bible with words in the qu'ran.
+Fun little program I wrote to compare words in the bible to words in the qu'ran.

 Bible (King James version) from Project Gutenberg